 He became the true “seed” of Abraham and inaugurated the New Covenant.
-Consequently, all who are “in him” are joint-heirs destined to receive the same inheritance – “Blessed are the meek, for they shall inherit the earth” – (Matthew 5:3-5).
+Consequently, all who are now “in him” become joint-heirs destined to receive the same inheritance – “Blessed are the meek, for they shall inherit the earth” – (Matthew 5:3-5).

 And in the preceding passage, “meek” refers to the disciples of Jesus.
 They will possess the “kingdom” and “inherit the earth.”
 The inheritance is NOT limited to a small strip of land in the Middle East.
-In Jesus, the originally promised territory is transformed to encompass the entire planet.
-The saying of Jesus alludes to the thirty-seventh Psalm:
+The originally promised territory has been transformed to encompass the entire planet.
+And this saying of Jesus alludes to the thirty-seventh Psalm:

 Originally, the psalm referred to Israel and the land of Canaan.
-However, Jesus reapplied it to a much narrower, yet at the same time, much broader audience.
+However, Jesus reapplies it to a much narrower, yet at the same time, much broader, audience.
 Narrower because the promise is to his disciples.
 Broader because membership in this community is open to men and women of all nations.

 No longer is the inheritance limited to Israel or confined to the small territory of Palestine.
 Likewise, the plea in the Lord’s Prayer for the will of God “to be done as in heaven, so on the earth” looks beyond Palestine to the entire created order.

-Jesus did not abandon the original promise but expanded and universalized it in accord with the redemptive purposes of Yahweh – to make Abraham a blessing to “all the nations of the earth” – (Matthew 6:10).
+Jesus has not abandoned the original promise but expanded and universalized it in accord with the redemptive purposes of Yahweh – to make Abraham a blessing to “all the nations of the earth” – (Matthew 6:10).

 According to Paul, the original land promise has become a universal reality, for Abraham is nothing less than the “heir of the world,” the kosmos: